microsoft/PowerApps-Samples/cds/orgsvc/C#/GoalDataForFiscalYear/README.md

 ### Demonstrate

 1. Creates Metric, and setting the Metric type to "count" and enabling strech tracking.
-2. Creates a Rollup foeld which targets completed (received) phone calls.
+2. Creates a Rollup field which targets completed (received) phone calls.
 3. The `GoalRollupQuery` creates the goal rollup queries, locating the incoming and outgoing closed phone calls.
 4. Creates three goals, one parent goal and two child goals.
 5. The `RecalculateRequest` calculates the rollup for goals.